Telemedicine Benefits for Military and Veterans

 - Prevent any background noises – Turn your TV and radio off.

-- Find a well-lit place and position your camera so that your healthcare provider can see you clearly.
+- Find a well-lit place and position your camera so your healthcare provider can see you clearly.
 Holding your smartphone may not provide the best image.

 Just like if you were visiting a clinic, be sure you have your health questions and medication list ready for the visit.